celluloid/celluloid/README.md

 By default, Celluloid will log any errors and backtraces from any crashing actors to STDOUT.
-However, if you wish you can use any logger which is compatible with the standard Ruby Logger API.
-For example, if you're using Celluloid within a Rails application, you'll probably want to do:
+However, if you wish you can use any logger which is duck typed with the standard Ruby Logger API (i.e. it implements the
+#error method).
+For example, if you're using Celluloid within a Rails
+application, you'll probably want to do:

     Celluloid.logger = Rails.logger

+The logger class you specify must be thread-safe, although with a logging API about the worst you have to worry about with thread safety bugs is out-of-order messages in the log.

 Implementation and Gotchas
 --------------------------